pigfall/crafting-demo-solutions/apps/aws-notebook/samples/ecs/fargate/vpn/README.md

 terraform init && terraform apply -auto-approve

 # Create a sandbox app for aws-notebook
-# The prepared container image for ecs task service.
+# The prepared container image for ECS task service.
 export TASK_IMAGE=xxxx
 # Which sandbox organization will be used to create the app
 export CRAFTING_ORG=xxxx